Diverging diamond interchange: Double crossover merging interchange

 A free-flowing interchange variant, patented in 2015, has received recent attention.
 Called the double crossover merging interchange (DCMI), it includes elements from the diverging diamond interchange, the tight diamond interchange, and the stack interchange.
 It eliminates the disadvantages of weaving and of merging into the outside lane from which the standard DDI variation suffers.
 A highway U-turn requires weaving, however.

-As of 2016, no such interchanges have been constructed.
+A partial DCMI has existed at the I-45/SH 6/SH 146 interchange in Bayou Vista, Texas, since at least 1969.
+As of 2025, however, construction is underway to replace the DCMI as part of a widening project on I-45.

+Three-level diverging diamond interchange

+Another variation of the diverging diamond was developed by the Arizona Department of Transportation (ADOT) as part of their I-10 widening/SR 210 extension project near Tucson, Arizona.
+The interchange (I-10 exit 270 at Kolb Road) will be reconfigured as a combination of both a diverging diamond and a three-level diamond interchange.
+The ramps (the top level/Kolb Road) would carry thru traffic while the diverging diamond (the second level/interchange) would be for traffic getting on or off the freeway (the third level/I-10).